uclab-potsdam/xingu-entangled/about.md

 [Ibero-American Institute](https://www.iai.spk-berlin.de/en/home.html)
 [Institut für Museumsforschung](https://www.smb.museum/museen-einrichtungen/institut-fuer-museumsforschung/home/)

+## Simple Language
+Xingu Entangled was created by the [Amazonia Future Lab](https://amazoniafuturelab.fh-potsdam.de), a research project conducted from 2021 to 2024.
+It was funded by the Digital Culture Programme of the German Federal Cultural Foundation and the Stiftung Humboldt Forum im Berliner Schloss.
+The project’s interface was built using the Wanderer, an online tool that connects videos to data networks.
+The Wanderer is free to use and available as [open source software on GitHub](https://github.com/uclab-potsdam/wanderer).

 ## Image credits
 Collecting and processing for Gimi
 Gimi 1–3: © Staatliche Museen zu Berlin, Ethnologisches Museum / CC BY-SA 4.0